H. Pylori Testing Popular

 - 110% Price Guarantee

 About Our H. Pylori Testing

-This IgG antibody test looks for antibodies that develop as a result of H. Pylori presence that indicate that there is currently an H. Pylori infection or that there was an H. Pylori infection in the past 12-18 months.
+This test looks for antigens that develop as a result of H. Pylori presence, indicating there is currently an H. Pylori infection or that there was an H. Pylori infection in the past 12-18 months.